AquariusJacky/MatLib/examples/README.md

-# GPUMatrix Examples
+# MatLib Examples

-This directory contains example programs demonstrating the usage of GPUMatrix library.
+This directory contains example programs demonstrating the usage of MatLib library.

 ## Building Examples